drewherron/aaruchive/README.md

-  -o, --output DIR      Directory where backups will be stored -e, --exclude FILE    Optional: Text file with exclusion patterns (one per line) -p, --path-exclude FILE  Optional: Text file with absolute paths to exclude -h, --help            Display help message
+  -o, --output DIR      Directory where backups will be stored -e, --exclude FILE    Optional: Text file with exclusion patterns (one per line) -p, --path-exclude FILE  Optional: Text file with absolute paths to exclude -s, --strip-prefix DIR   Optional: Remove this prefix from source paths in output -h, --help            Display help message
 ```